jordi-axpo/flux-infra/infra/README.md

+## Flux

+Contents:
+- Flux UI using Wave GitOps
+- Scripts to automate the installation and initialization of Flux and K8s
+- Secret managment with sops.

 ### Generate a private key per cluster

 Each cluster folder in `./clusters/` should have a git ignored `sops.agekey` file, whose public key